nvda-es/devguides_translation/original_docs/nvdaPy3.md

 * Configobj 5.1.0
 * Any other dependencies advertising support for Python 2.x in one package or a separate release for Python 3.x
 * A replacement for py2exe for binary distribution
+* A replacement for txt2tags for generating documentation

-### Before the transition:
+### Before transition:

+Start date: September 17, 2018 (tentative designation)

 1. An NVDA version with wxPython 4 must be released.
 This is needed, as wxPython 4 supports Python 3, which is a stepping stone for Python 3 transition.
+	* Requirement met on September 17, 2018 with release of NVDA 2018.3.
 2. Source code level dependencies must be satisfied.
 This includes not only wxPython 4, but also ConfigObj, Comtypes, Pyserial, Pywin32 and others.
+	* Requires editing Git submodule config.
 3. Transition issues must be researched and documented (see above for known issues and proposed workarounds).
+Use "python 3" label.
+	* As of September 20, 2018, at least 15 issues were identified, along with several pull requests.
 4. If needed, create pull requests dealing with pre-transition workflow such as making NVDA source code Python 2 and 3 aware (imports, for instance).
+	* As of September 20, 2018, at least one transition related pull request was submitted and merged into master branch.

-Ideal completion: between NVDA 2018.4 and 2019.1 releases.
+Ideal completion: between NVDA 2018.4 and 2019.1 releases (tentatively by March 31, 2019)

 ### Transition:

+Start date: TBD

 1. A group of developers (code contributors, add-on developers, Python programmers outside of NVDA project and others) should work on transforming NVDA's source code to Python 3.
 	* Do not run 2to3 and tell the script to replace files, as further tweaking is required for some files.